JuliaGeometry/Rotations.jl/README.md

     Note: If you're differentiating a Rodrigues Vector check the result is what you expect at theta = 0.
-The first derivative of the rotation *should* behave, but higher-order derivatives of it (as well as parameterization conversions) should be tested.
+The first derivative of the rotation *should* behave, but higher-order derivatives of it (as well as parametrization conversions) should be tested.
 The Stereographic Quaternion Projection (`MRP`) is the recommended three parameter format for differentiation.